shahidsa07/tv-adsync-admin/README.md

-# SignageWise - Digital Signage Management
+# NextAds - Digital Signage Management

 This is a Next.js application for managing digital signage content, built with Firebase and Genkit.